dclab-skku/dclab-skku.github.io/docs/_members/index.md

 If you would like to add or edit your profile information, please submit a Pull Request (PR) from the GitHub address on this homepage.
 We will then actively consider your PR after reviewing it.

-(Case study to submit your PR: [https://github.com/dclab-skku/dclab-skku.github.io/pull/23](https://github.com/dclab-skku/dclab-skku.github.io/pull/23))
+Let's your name is "Gildong Hong".
+Here is a case study to submit your PR.
+Please upload "gildong_hong.jpg" file with the 480×480 size: [https://github.com/dclab-skku/dclab-skku.github.io/pull/23](https://github.com/dclab-skku/dclab-skku.github.io/pull/23)

 <h4>Professor</h4>